Int64::TryParse Method (String, NumberStyles, IFormatProvider, Int64%)

 The ws element at the beginning or end of s, sign at the beginning of s, and the decimal point ( . ) symbol.
 The s parameter can also use exponential notation.

 The ws, sign, thousands separator (,), and decimal point (.) elements.

 All styles, except s cannot represent a hexadecimal number.

-If the NumberStyles::AllowHexSpecifier flag is used, s must be a hexadecimal value without a prefix.
-For example, "C9AF3" parses successfully, but "0xC9AF3" does not.
+If the NumberStyles::AllowHexSpecifier flag is used, s must be a hexadecimal value.
 The only other flags that can be present in style are NumberStyles::AllowLeadingWhite and NumberStyles::AllowTrailingWhite.
 (The NumberStyles enumeration has a composite style, NumberStyles::HexNumber, that includes both white space flags.)

 The provider parameter is an IFormatProvider implementation, such as a CultureInfo object or a NumberFormatInfo object, whose GetFormat method returns a NumberFormatInfo object.
 The NumberFormatInfo object provides culture-specific information about the format of s.
 If provider is nullptr, the NumberFormatInfo object for the current culture is used.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows XP SP2 x64 Edition, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.